NixOS/nix-pills/pills/06-our-first-derivation.md

 ## When is the derivation built

 Nix does not build derivations **during evaluation** of Nix expressions.
-In fact, that's why we have to do \":b drv\" in `nix repl`, or use nix-store -r in the first place.
+In fact, that's why we have to do ":b drv" in `nix repl`, or use nix-store -r in the first place.

 An important separation is made in Nix: